Updated September 2025--Have you considered spending 24 hours in Belfast?

 This is where the children’s fantasy sci-fi adventure City of Ember was made, turning the studios into an underground city.

-There is so much to see at Titanic Belfast that it is almost impossible to cover it here.
+There is so much to see at Titanic Belfast that it is almost impossible to cover it all in this article.
 The museum is a beautiful tribute to the building of the Titanic and to Belfast itself.

 It is storytelling at its best, with nine interactive/interpretative galleries to lead the visitor from one section to another.

-Visit the New Game of Thrones Studio Tour (excursion from Dublin)
+Visit the Game of Thrones Studio Tour (excursion from Dublin)

 Interactive Galleries Tell the Story of Titanic